 You’ll get the best redemption value when you redeem your miles for travel, so it’s nice that Barclaycard has a broad definition for what counts.
 Your options include airlines, hotels, motels, time shares, campgrounds, car-rental agencies, cruise lines, travel agencies, discount travel sites, trains, buses, taxis, limousines and ferries.

 You can redeem your miles to offset expenses from the previous 120 days, but you must have at least 10,000 miles (equal to $100) to start redeeming for travel statement credits.

-To earn the sign-up bonus of 25,000 bonus points, you must make $1,000 in purchases within 90 days of account opening, which is a lot easier to meet than the Barclaycard’s $5,000 requirement.
+To earn the sign-up bonus of 25,000 bonus points, you must make at least $1,000 in purchases within 90 days of account opening, which is a lot easier to meet than the Barclaycard’s $5,000 requirement.
 If meeting the larger spend requirement would require you to carry a balance or make purchases you weren’t going to otherwise, then you might be better off choosing a card with a lower minimum spend requirement.